 Melanoma is a malignant tumor of melanocytes, which are the cells that make the pigment melanin and are derived from the neural crest.
 Although most melanomas arise in the skin, they may also arise from mucosal surfaces or at other sites to which neural crest cells migrate, including the uveal tract.
 Uveal melanomas differ significantly from cutaneous melanoma in incidence, prognostic factors, molecular characteristics, and treatment.
-For more information, see Intraocular (Uveal) Melanoma Treatment.
+For more information, visit Intraocular (Uveal) Melanoma Treatment.

 Estimated new cases and deaths from melanoma in the United States in 2024:[1]